Speaker Grants FAQ

 1) Is there a cost limit to speaker grant amounts that can be requested?

-Provided all expenses are deemed acceptable upon review, functionally no. Speaker grants are reviewed by our Public Leadership Board prior to being awarded.
+Provided all expenses are deemed acceptable upon review, there is not an official limit.
+Speaker grants are reviewed by our Public Leadership Board prior to being awarded.
 However, the Tommy Thompson Center has made $500,000 available for speakers this fiscal year, and grant money will be pulled from that pool.

-2) In what timeframe are funds available for use after the March 31st?
+2) In what timeframe are funds available for use after the deadline?

 3) Can one unit or college submit multiple proposals?

-Multiple proposals by entities are allowed, but please put forward only well thought out and quality proposals rather than a large number to see if one sticks.
+Multiple proposals by entities are allowed, but please put forward quality proposals rather than a large number to see if one sticks.

 4) Can two or more units or campuses submit an application together?

 Yes, but please be sure to note the coordination of your efforts prominently on the application.
-If this coordination results in multiple separate events at different times or locations one application is still adequate, but please delineate proposed events and event budgets separately from each other.
+If this coordination results in multiple separate events at different times or locations, one application is adequate.
+Please delineate proposed events and event budgets separately from each other.

 1) Are these grants open to academic staff, or do we need a faculty PI?